kennytilton/mxtodomvc/documentation/InDepth.md

 For issues, questions, or comments, ping us at kentilton on gmail, or DM @hiskennyness on Slack in the #Clojurians channel.

 ### enter-todos
-We jump to a point early our implementation of TodoMVC, when we first displayed a list of fixed to-dos.
+We jump to a point early in our implementation of TodoMVC, when we first display a list of fixed to-dos.
 This tag adds a bunch more UI structure but no ability to edit or create todos:
 * we load a few fixed-todos at start-up;
 * we show them in a list;
 * one control lets us toggle a to-do between completed or not; and